 The examples shown here assume use of the

-CREATE DATABASE mydb DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;
+CREATE DATABASE mydb CHARACTER SET utf8 COLLATE utf8_general_ci;

 Tables created in the database will use

 SET NAMES 'utf8'statement after connecting.
 The statement can be used regardless of connection method (the mysql client, PHP scripts, and so forth).

-If you change the default character set or collation for a database, stored routines that use the database defaults must be dropped and recreated so that they use the new defaults.
+ALTER DATABASEto change the database default character set or collation, existing stored routines in the database that use those defaults must be dropped and recreated so that they use the new defaults.
 (In a stored routine, variables with character data types use the database defaults if the character set or collation are not specified explicitly.
 See Section 13.1.15, “CREATE PROCEDURE and CREATE FUNCTION Syntax”.)

-example, to specify the options in an option file, include these
+--collation-serveroptions.
+For example, to specify the options in an option file, include these lines:

 [mysqld] character-set-server=utf8 collation-server=utf8_general_ci